codehz/workflow/README.en.md

 ⚠️ **Important**: This library uses a strict TypeScript type system with default type parameters set to `unknown` for type safety.

-When using it, you **must explicitly specify all type parameters** and cannot rely on defaults:
+When using it, you **must explicitly specify all type parameters in the WorkflowEntrypoint subclass**, but when creating LocalWorkflow, you can omit type parameters as they will be inferred from the first parameter:

 ```typescript
 // ❌ Wrong: Using default unknown types